 They have performed and broadcast in many countries and at all the major UK festivals and venues, including the Barbican (with the Academy of St. Martin in the Fields), the South Bank, Royal Albert Hall, LSO St. Luke’s, Wigmore Hall, Royal Opera House, St. John’s (Smith Square), Sadler’s Wells Theatre, Manchester’s Bridgewater Hall, Edinburgh’s Queen’s Hall and Usher Hall, and Glasgow’s City Halls.
 Outside of the Duo, they have played all over the world.

 They made their Proms debut in 2001, and have recorded for Naxos and Deux-Elles to critical acclaim.
 They have given world premieres of Detlev Glanert’s Two Piano Concerto (with BBCSSO/Martyn Brabbins) and, at the 2009 BBC Proms, Anna Meredith’s Two Piano Concerto (with Britten Sinfonia/Ludovic Morlot).
 On the same day they gave a BBC Prom performance of Bartok’s Sonata for Two Pianos and Percussion with Colin Currie and Sam Walton.
 In 2012 they made their début with the Hallé, under the baton of Edward Gardner, playing Mozart’s Concerto K365.
-In 2014 they will premiere a new work for two pianos and percussion by Steve Reich, with Colin Currie and Sam Walton, in major European venues and at Carnegie Hall NY.
+In 2014 they premiered Steve Reich’s Quartet for two pianos and two vibraphones, again with Colin and Sam, at the Southbank, Carnegie Hall NY, Kölner Philharmonie and Cité de la musique Paris.

 Philip Moore and Simon Crawford-Phillips are Steinway Artists and Associates of the Royal Academy of Music.